ganeti/ganeti/doc/iallocator.rst

 enabled_hypervisors
   the list of enabled hypervisors

+ipolicy
+  the cluster-wide instance policy (for information; the per-node group values take precedence and should be used instead)

 request
   a dictionary containing the details of the request; the keys vary depending on the type of operation that's being requested, as